Melissa Ashley

 Melissa Ashley (born 1973) is an Australian novelist.
-In the 2017 Queensland Literary Awards, her novel The Birdman's Wife won the University of Queensland Fiction Book Award.
+At the 2017 Queensland Literary Awards, her novel The Birdman's Wife won the Fiction Book Award.
 It also received the Australian Booksellers Association Nielsen BookData 2017 Booksellers Choice Award.

 Biography

 Ashley was born 1973 in Christchurch, New Zealand and arrived in Australia aged eight.
 Ashley has two children and is a self-confessed committed "twitcher".

+Career

+She was the assistant director of Subverse: Queensland Poetry Festival from 1999–2001.
+She also coordinated The Arts Queensland Award for Unpublished Poetry.

+Her short stories, essays, poems, and reviews have appeared in The Age, The Lifted Brow, Australian Book Review, Overland, and Catamaran Literary Review.

-Ashley's interest in birds motivated her 2016 historical novel The Birdman's Wife, about Elizabeth Gould who illustrated and drew specimens of birds for her husband John Gould's various books on birds.
-Ashley wrote the novel as part of her PhD whilst studying at the University of Queensland.
+Ashley's interest in birds motivated her 2016 historical novel, The Birdman's Wife, about Elizabeth Gould, the English illustrator who drew specimens collected by her husband, John Gould, for his books on birds.
+Ashley wrote the novel as part of her PhD, whilst studying at the University of Queensland.

+Awards and honours

 The Bee and the Orange Tree was shortlisted for the 2020 Davitt Award for best debut crime book.